danielwaltz/nuxt-directus/README.md

 ## Local Development

-Start the Directus server with `pnpm run directus:start` (requires docker) and access the admin panel at <http://localhost:8055/admin>.
+Start the Directus server with `pnpm directus:start` (requires docker) and access the admin panel at <http://localhost:8055/admin>.
 The default login credentials are generated and in the console output.

-Then start the Nuxt 3 development server `pnpm dev`.
-Create a data model in Directus matching the schemas defined in Nuxt server routes.
+Then start the Nuxt 3 development server `pnpm dev` and access the front-end at <http://localhost:3000>.
+Create a data model for "posts" in Directus matching the schema defined in Nuxt server routes.

 # Nuxt 3 Minimal Starter